"Don't hit at all if it can be humanly avoided, but never hit softly!"

 "That has nothing to do with the Redoubt.
 It is completely and purely a matter of honor and morality.
 The Chiss are never to be the aggressor people.
 We cannot and will not make war against any until and unless we have been attacked.
 That has been our law for a thousand years, Master Skywalker, and we will not bend from it."

 - Of course, once the Chiss have actually been attacked, they have no problem with abandoning the defensive strategy.
 In fact, they're really skilled and ruthless when it comes to war.

 - Chiss law could be seen as, "Never throw the first punch, always throw the last punch."
 They'll deal with you peacefully if they can, but if you attack them, they can end you.

-As already stated above, Luke himself is a Martial Pacifist of the highest order; he really doesn't like fighting, and will avoid it whenever possible.
+- As already stated above, Luke himself is a Martial Pacifist of the highest order; he really doesn't like fighting, and will avoid it whenever possible.
 If he's forced to fight...well, the only thing you can do is pray to the Force.
 It's clearly illustrated in Heir to the Empire.
 During his first encounter with the Noghri, seven of them advance on him at once, brandishing unknown weapons and trying to herd him to some unknown destination.
 He tries to talk his way out, he tries to trick his way out, he considers running and sees that won't work - but when he sees there is no other way he feels sorrowful and kills them all within seconds.

 - In the Anita Blake series, Richard is introduced as a Martial Pacifist even in the face of not only his foes mocking him for it, but also the Mary Sue protagonist.
 Like all the werewolves he possesses superhuman strength and regenerative healing; unlike the others he lifts weights and trains in martial arts so he won't have to kill.
 The result is a stalemate in the first few books between himself and Bad Boss Marcus, with Anita criticizing him for refusing to kill him in their next confrontation.
 Of course, when Richard finally listens to Anita, she promptly flees in terror and jumps into Jean Claude's arms.
 Apparently vampires are better than werewolves, because they're more fastidious about their people eating.

-Atticus Finch, from To Kill A Mockingbird.
+- Atticus Finch, from To Kill a Mockingbird.
 His children's hot tempers and constant scrapping are an aggravation to him, and he has no interest in having his honour defended.
 He believes in the law, and his courtroom manner is polite and gracious even to opposing witnesses who are clearly hostile towards him.
 Also, he can kill a charging rabid dog with one shot right between the eyes (maybe a little to the right) because the sheriff doesn't think he can make the shot at that distance.
 Note that this means that with a mad dog charging towards him and his children, his hands don't shake in the slightest.

-Sisterhood series by Fern Michaels: Yoko Akia is very much this.
+- Sisterhood Series by Fern Michaels: Yoko Akia is very much this.
 She is usually calm and peaceful.
 However, she beat Harry Wong, the second greatest martial artist in the world and Arrogant Kung-Fu Guy, in a sparring match before going out on a date with him.
 Indeed, no one in the series has been able to beat her in a fight!
 In other words, do not get on her bad side if you know what's good for you!

-The Hunger Games: Peeta Mellark.
+- The Hunger Games: Peeta Mellark.
 He can kill when he has to but is more or less a pacifist who doesn't want to see more blood shed, even after participating in two Hunger Games.
 Katniss has aspects of this as well but also has a streak of "means justify the ends" that lands her with a much higher body count than Peeta.

-The Council of Lords from The First Chronicles of Thomas Covenant have all sworn the Oath of Peace which while it doesn't stop them from using violence does limit them to the absolute minimum level of violence necessary.
+- The Council of Lords from The First Chronicles of Thomas Covenant have all sworn the Oath of Peace which while it doesn't stop them from using violence it does limit them to the absolute minimum level of violence necessary.

 Do not hurt where holding is enough;